mk12/vscode-better-git-line-blame/README.md

 ## Features

 - Displays line annotations in the same style as GitLens.
+- Optionally shows blame information in the status bar.
 - Caches blame data so annotations are instantaneous.
 - On hover, shows the commit author, date, message, and SHA.
 - Includes a "Show diff" link using VS Code's built-in diff viewer.